QCD Flux Tubes and Anomaly Inflow: Introduction

 Flux tubes in quantum chromodynamics (QCD) play important roles in many interesting places like confinement, quark pair creation, hadron structure and phase transitions.
 In the dual-superconductor description of QCD vacuum \cite{'tHooft}, the chromoelectric field lines between color sources, like a quark and antiquark pair, are squeezed into a narrow flux tube along the line connecting the pair.
 The resulting potential is linear and consequently leads to color confinement.
 On the other hand, these flux tubes can provide chromoelectric field strong enough for quark pair creation, via the usual Schwinger mechanism \cite{Schwinger} (note that this is a non-perturbative particle creation mechanism) \cite{Casher}.
 QCD flux tubes are also well-studied in the formation of quark gluon plasma (QGP) in heavy-ion collisions.

-Another intensively studied object, is the topological charge and its distribution in the QCD vacuum.
+Another subject of long interest, is the topological charge and its distribution in the QCD vacuum.
 Different topological defects in the QCD vacuum have been explored by large-$N_c$ methods, holographic QCD and lattice simulations.
-Among different topological defects vortices are particularly interesting, especially when we consider its possible connection the flux tubes and how it interacts with the quarks.
+Among the topological defects vortex is particularly interesting, especially when we consider its connection to the flux tubes and how it interacts with the quarks.
 For example, the localization of quark zero modes on the topological defects leads to an interesting phenomenon --- anomaly inflow \cite{Callan-Harvey} which could shed some light on the study of topological charge distribution in the QCD vacuum.
 It has been shown \cite{Callan-Harvey, Naculich} that chiral fermion zero modes are localized on an axion string or a domain-wall embedded in a higher dimensional spacetime.
-When coupled to some external gauge potential, gauge anomaly appears on the string or domain-wall and it is cancelled by the gauge variation of an effective action, a Chern-Simons type coupling living in the bulk of the higher dimensional spacetime.
+When the fermions are coupled to some external gauge potential, gauge anomaly appears on the string or domain-wall and it is cancelled by the gauge variation of an effective action, a Chern-Simons type coupling living in the bulk of the higher dimensional spacetime.